meta-draw/kyc/README.md

 A comprehensive KYC (Know Your Customer) verification package for Laravel applications.

+## Requirements

+- PHP 8.0 or higher
+- Laravel 11.0 or higher

 ## Installation

 You can install the package via composer: